House Democrats Take Don McGahn to Court Over Ignoring Their Subpoena to Testify

 “The Judiciary Committee is now determining whether to recommend articles of impeachment against the President based on the obstructive conduct described by the special counsel.
 But it cannot fulfill this most solemn constitutional responsibility without hearing testimony from a crucial witness to these events: former White House Counsel Donald F. McGahn II,” the complaint reads.

 McGahn was a key witness in the section of former Special Counsel Robert Mueller’s report on Russian interference interference in the election that assessed whether President Trump tried to obstruct the probe.
 Mueller laid out 10 instances of possible obstruction, but ultimately concluded he could not make a determination one way or the other.
 Attorney General William Barr then determined there wasn’t sufficient evidence to charge the president with obstruction.
+But McGahn, who reportedly spent over thirty hours with Mueller’s team, was a key witness in nearly all of those instances.
+It was McGahn, for instance, who refused a direction from the President to fire Mueller – threatening to quit before carrying it out – and then refused to deny the story when it appeared in the media.

 “McGahn is indeed the most critical witness against the President on every level, he is the witness who can talk about every element of the offense from virtually all the obstructive actions that we’re looking at,” said an aide on the House Judiciary Committee.